YOUTH: EDUCATION, ADVOCACY & RESTORATIVE SERVICES

 In addition to Family Group Conferencing in schools, we can provide ongoing support for educators that are interested in implementing restorative practices in their spaces - practices that are strengths-based and engage families.

-By arrangement with the Minneapolis Police Department and the Hennepin County Attorney's Office, and in partnership with other organizations, the LRC receives referrals of select juveniles.
-The completion of a restorative Family Group Conference in response to an alleged offense typically provides more attention, accountability, and resolution of underlying problems than the alternative of juvenile court.
+By arrangement with the Minneapolis Police Department and the Hennepin County Attorney's Office, and in partnership with other organizations, the LRC receives referrals for youth as a diversion from deeper justice system involvement.
+The completion of a restorative Family Group Conference in response to an alleged offense provides more attention, accountability, and resolution of underlying problems than the alternative of juvenile court.

-To ask about our restorative services, please contact Chelsea Schmitz at email@example.com or call 612.677.2126.
+To learn more about our restorative services, please contact Chelsea Schmitz at email@example.com or call 612.677.2126.